freenas/freenas-docs/userguide/system.rst

 Before creating a bug report or feature request, ensure that an existing report does not already exist at https://redmine.ixsystems.com/projects/freenas/issues.
-If there is a similar issue that is not yet marked as *closed* or *resolved*, add a comment to that issue if there is new information to provide that can assist in resolving the issue.
-If there is a similar issue that is marked as *closed* or *resolved*, create a new issue and refer to the earlier issue number.
+If a similar issue is already present and has not been marked *Closed* or *Resolved*, comment on that issue, adding new information to help solve it.
+If similar issues have already been *Closed* or *Resolved*, create a new issue and refer to the previous issue.

-.. note:: Update the system to the latest version of STABLE first to see if it resolves the issue.
+.. note:: Update the system to the latest version of STABLE and retest before reporting an issue.
+Newer versions of the software might have already fixed the problem.

 To generate a report using the built-in :guilabel:`Support` screen, complete the following fields: